Date: 5 February 2018. Alternator

 while using high draw items.

-If you've been wondering I have completely uploaded my website
+If you have been wondering, I completely uploaded my website

 to a new server.
 Thank goodness I had the bandwidth for all